python/cpython/Doc/library/tkinter.rst

 -------------

-:mod:`tkinter` has support for a native, platform specific drag and drop mechanism, through `Tkdnd <https://github.com/petasis/tkdnd>`_, with the user able to register widgets as drag sources or drop targets.
+:mod:`tkinter` has support for a native, platform specific drag and drop mechanism, through `TkDND <https://github.com/petasis/tkdnd>`_, with the user able to register widgets as drag sources or drop targets.

-On Windows, TkDND is packaged with
-Tcl/Tk so should work "out-of-the-box" with a standard installation.
-On other platforms, it will need to be installed seperately.
+On Windows and MacOS, TkDND is packaged with Tcl/Tk so should work "out-of-the-box" with a standard installation.
+On other platforms, it will need to be installed separately.

 .. note:: As a result of this functionality, the :mod:`tkinter.dnd` module is now deprecated.

+.. warning:: These bindings were written for TkDND 2.9 and, at the time of writing, many third-party distributers are still using 2.6 meaning some functionality described here is not guaranteed.

 .. versionadded:: 3.10